Diversified and Adaptive Negative Sampling on Knowledge Graphs: Experiments

 Furthermore, we generate $N_s=20$ negative triplets for each positive triplet, out of which the first ten negative triplets are equally split between the two generator pathways, while the remaining ten negative triplets are obtained via uniform random sampling to further increase the diversity.
 In all cases, either the head or tail of the positive triplets are randomly replaced with negative entities, but not both.
 We set the output embedding dimension $d$ to 100 for all methods, except SANS-RW, where $d$ is set to the recommended 1,000 to achieve optimal performance.
 RGCN, RGCN-P, RGCN-Adv and RGCN-MCNS follow the same implementation and settings per the backbone of \model.

-In addition, the hyper-parameters related to negative sampling via Metr-opolis-Hastings in RGCN-MCNS have been copied from the original paper 's link prediction experiments in \citet{yang2020understanding}.
+In addition, the hyper-parameters related to negative sampling via Metropolis-Hastings in RGCN-MCNS follow the original paper's link prediction experiments \cite{yang2020understanding}.
 To reduce the variance resulting from parameter initialization, the experimental results are calculated from an average of five runs with different seeds in all methods.
 Furthermore, every method is standardized to use the triplet loss in Eqs.(2).
 Other baseline settings have also been tuned according to the recommendations of the literature.
-Additional details can be found in~\ref{model_efficiency}.
+Additional details can be found Appendix C of the extended version \cite{liu2024diversifiedadaptivenegativesampling}.